mikeperry-tor/vanguards/README_SECURITY.md

-As described in previous sections, because Snowflake is not vulnerable to TCP RST injection, and will resume circuits via other Snowflake bridges even if blocked from its current ones mid-connection, this makes it an ideal solution to confirmation attacks where an aversary tries to block access to Tor and then see if your service goes down.
+As described in previous sections, because Snowflake is not vulnerable to TCP RST injection, and will resume circuits via other Snowflake bridges even if blocked from its current ones mid-connection, this makes it an ideal solution to confirmation attacks where an adversary tries to block access to Tor and then see if your service goes down.
 Unfortunately, Snowflake does not have traffic analysis defenses like obfs4,
 [nor do you get any benefit](https://lists.torproject.org/pipermail/tor-dev/2020-January/014127.html) from running